Shareholders

 If you own more than one third of the shares, you will have what is known as a 'negative majority'.
 This means you can prevent amendments to the company's articles of association, because such amendments require a majority of more than two thirds.
 On the other hand, if you own two thirds of a company's shares, you can for example decide whether or not to amend the company's articles of association.
 A shareholding of this magnitude will give you good control over the company, because you will then have a simple majority of the shares, more than half of the shares and a sufficiently large shareholding to amend the articles of association.

-Agreements between the company and the company's management, shareholders or associates
+Agreements between the company and the company's management, shareholders or affiliated parties

 The company may enter into certain agreements with shareholders, a mother company, board members, general manager or others with a close relationship to any of these.
 However, in making such agreements the requirements are more rigid as to the procedures.
 The main principle is that the board of directors should approve any agreement with a real value of more than 2.5 % of the company´s net worth, according to the last approved annual accounts.
 The board of directors should account for, and make a declaration regarding the agreement.
 The entire board of directors, with the exception of any board members with a conflict of interest, should date and sign the account and the declaration from the board.
 An auditor must also approve the account.
 Subsequently, the account, the confirmation from the auditor, and the declaration from the board should be sent to all shareholders, and to the Register of Business Enterprises.